browserengineering/book/book/styles.md

 So we made `InlineLayout` more complex in some ways, less complex in others.
-But more importantly: we replaced some browser implementation code with browser stylesheet.
+But more importantly: we replaced some browser implementation code with a browser style sheet.
 And that's a big improvement: The style sheet is easier to edit, since it's independent of the rest of the code.
 And while sometimes converting code to data means maintaining a new format, here we get to reuse a format, CSS, that our browser needs